 For the couple with outdoor space

-All the clutter you’ve accumulated over the years will look much nicer corralled into these bronze wire baskets than lying out in the open.
+All the clutter you’ve accumulated over the years will look much nicer corralled into these bronze wire baskets.

 For the statement-making couple